-Before you apply, we normally require that you have completed an undergraduate degree, though this does not have to be related to psychoanalysis, or any other kind of psychological discipline.
-Analysts who train with us come from all over the world, and we encourage applications from people of all ages and backgrounds, and with diverse professional and academic experience.
+Before you apply, we require that you have completed an undergraduate degree, though this does not have to be related to psychoanalysis, or any other kind of psychological discipline.
+We encourage applications from people of all ages and backgrounds, and with diverse professional and academic experience.
 We train experienced psychology and medical practitioners, those still near the beginning of their careers, and those who are changing direction professionally.
 Our candidates come from careers in law, the arts, academia, the media and finance, as well as mental health, to name only a few.

 The Institute’s training is best suited to those who are curious about the world, their own and others’ internal lives, and the unconscious mind.
 You need to have a desire to work in a clinical setting, and within a therapeutic framework that develops at a deep level, over a long period of time.
 Our training will suit you if you enjoy intellectual challenges and complex ideas, and applying them in therapeutic practice.